bolcom/serenade-experiments-sigmod/README.md

 # Session-Based Recommendation experiments SIGMOD'22
 <img src="https://icai.ai/wp-content/uploads/2020/01/AIRLabAmsterdam-10-6-gecomprimeerd-transparant.png" width="250" align="right">

+The repository for the Serenade Recommender System can be found here [Serenade: Low-Latency Session-Based Recommendations](https://github.com/bolcom/serenade)

 This repository contains the official code for our experiments supporting the work on session-based recommendations.

 Each directory contains a README.md providing specific information for each project.